jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (e) an exploration or mining permit that (irrespective of the type of mineral to which the permit relates, the year of the permit's life, or any threshold amounts specified for the mineral to which the permit relates in Schedule 5)—
     (i) relates to an underground operation or an operation that is (whether wholly or partially) 50 metres or more beyond the seaward side of the mean high-water mark; and
     (ii) is not for a special purpose mining activity.
-(2) In this Act, Tier 2 permit means a permit that is not a Tier 1 permit.
+(2) In this Act, Tier 2 permit means a permit that is not a Tier 1 permit or a Tier 3 permit.
+(2A) In this Act, Tier 3 permit means a permit that— (a) authorises mining for gold in the bed of a river, on a beach, or both; and (b) does not authorise mining for any other mineral; and (c) applies to an area not exceeding 50 continuous hectares; and (d) authorises work in accordance with the work programme set out in section 2BA; and (e) is not a Tier 1 permit.
 (3) For the purposes of the Minister making an estimate for the purposes of subsection (1)﻿(c) or (d), the life of a permit includes any extensions of duration to the permit granted under this Act.
+(4) In this section and sections 2BA and 29AB, river includes a stream or creek.

+### 2BA Work programme for Tier 3 permits
+(1) The work programme for a Tier 3 permit is—
+  (a) the permit holder will mine for gold:
+  (b) the permit holder may only use the following equipment:
+    (i) unpowered hand tools:
+    (ii) riffle boxes and associated equipment:
+    (iii) powered equipment not exceeding a combined total of 10 horsepower (or the equivalent of 10 horsepower) at any one time:
+    (iv) other similar equipment that is consistent with small-scale non-commercial gold mining:
+    (v) equipment permitted by regulations:
+  (c) a work programme that is otherwise in accordance with requirements specified in regulations.
+(2) For the purposes of subsection (1)﻿(b), the permit holder may not use any equipment prohibited by regulations.

 ### 2C Determination of permit tier status
-(1) This section applies to each exploration permit and mining permit whose Tier 1 (or, by default, Tier 2) status must be determined in accordance with section 2B(1)﻿(c) or (d).
-(2) The Minister must determine the tier status of a permit— (a) on first granting the permit, and at any time that the permit is changed under section 36(1); or (b) if the permit exists on the commencement of this section, as soon as practicable after the commencement of this section, and at any time that the permit is changed under section 36(1).
+(1) The Minister must determine the tier status of a permit— (a) on first granting the permit; and
+  (b) at any time that the permit is changed under section 36(1).
-(3) The Minister may determine the tier status of a permit at any other time as he or she thinks fit.
+(2) The Minister may determine the tier status of a permit at any other time the Minister thinks fit.
-(4)
+(3) Despite subsections (1) and (2), the Minister may not make a determination that would result in a Tier 3 permit becoming a Tier 2 permit.

 ### 2D Consequences of change in status of permit
-(1) This section applies if, as a result of a determination made by the Minister under section 2C, a Tier 1 permit becomes a Tier 2 permit or a Tier 2 permit becomes a Tier 1 permit.
+(1) This section applies if, as a result of a determination made by the Minister under section 2C, the tier status of a permit changes.
 (2) The chief executive must notify the permit holder of the change in tier.
-(3) The change in tier takes effect for the purposes of this Act on and from the start of the permit year following the date of the notification under subsection (2).
+(3) The change in tier takes effect,—
+  (a) if a Tier 2 permit is being changed to a Tier 3 permit, on the date of the notification under subsection (2); or (b) in any other case, at the start of the permit year following the date of the notification under subsection (2).

 ### 3 Act to bind Crown
 This Act shall bind the Crown.